 Perspectives on Society

 This course is designed to meet all of the rubric requirements for perspectives on society: analysis of society, ethical issues and development and context of society.
 It focuses on the structure and organization of state and local governments.
 It covers ethical and social issues.
 It identifies and provides examples of the historical development of state and local governments.
 It teaches students to analyze human organizations.
 It encourages students to become engaged in the political process.
-Moreover, this course is generally taught by a faculty member with direct experience in the political process.
-Indeed, Professor Tom Baldini who is a Marquette City Commissioner has considerable direct experience will all levels of government, especially the state and local levels.
-Also, Professor and Assistant Provost Brian Cherry has expressed an interest in teaching this course as well.
-Professor Cherry has some experience with local politics with the local school board.

 Describe the target audience (level, student groups, etc.): The target audience focuses on freshmen and sophomores, but includes all undergraduates.

-The target audience is sophomores and juniors, as this is a three hundred level course.
+The target audience is freshmen and sophomores, as this is a three hundred level course.

 Give information on other roles this course may serve (e.g. University Requirement, required for a major(s), etc.): This course also satisfies the Division IV Liberal Studies Component: “foundation of social science.”